Halesowen Abbey: Manor of Halesowen

 With the fall and execution of Dudley in 1553 the manor of Haleswen was one of the estates which his wife, Jane managed to retain.
 When she died in 1555 she left it to her sons, who were attainted for treason, the greater share, with the house and land to the value of 100 marks, going to Ambrose Dudley.
 Ambrose and Henry gave their shares to their younger brother Robert, with the king and queen apparently confirming a third of the manor at this point.
 Robert seems to have settled the manor on his wife, Amy, and the pair sold it in March 1558.
-The estate was first transferred for the sum of £3000 to George Tuckey and Thomas Blount, who worked as an agent for Robert Dudley.
+The estate was first transferred for the sum of £3000 to George Tuckey and Thomas Blount, who worked as agents for Robert Dudley.
 Anthony Forster, another servant of the Dudley family, who sometimes accommodated Amy at Cumnor Place, also signed away any interest in Halesowen and Warley.
 On 3 November 1558, only two weeks before Queen Mary's death, Blount and Tuckey bought a licence for £16 13s.
 4d. to transfer the bulk of Halesowen manor to Sir John Lyttelton.
 There were two major exclusions: some lands around Oldbury retained by Amy Dudley and some lands previously left by Jane Dudley to Lord Hastings and his wife Katherine.

 Sir John Lyttelton was a Protestant, although always loyal to the state.
 He lived to the age of 80 and asked to be buried without pomp in Halesowen parish church.
 His son Gilbert refused to make provision for his family and his sons, headed by John, at one point imprisoned him in his own house to extort a proper settlement of his estates.
 However, his wife Meriel, daughter of Thomas Bromley, a former Lord Chancellor, managed to have the estates returned by James I on 17 June 1603, shortly after his accession.
-The disaster had left the family burdened by debt but Meriel patiently rebuilt its fortunes.
+The disaster had left the family burdened by debt, but Meriel patiently rebuilt its fortunes.
 As part of her retrenchment campaign, she had the weekly market and annual fair reinstated by a proclamation of the Borough of Halesowen on 13 June 1608.
 She claimed that the people of Halesowen had resorted to Sunday trading because the market and fair had lapsed.
-In May 1609 she was able to justify this by obtaining an exemplification of the various royal grants to Halesowen, including a grant by Edward I to the abbey of licence to hold a market every Monday, as well as a fair on St. Barnabas Day (11 June) and three following days.
-The manor and borough of Halesowen thus recovered some of the privileges formerly held by the abbey and the Lytteltons continued as the dominant landowners locally for more than three centuries.
+In May 1609, she was able to justify this by obtaining an exemplification of the various royal grants to Halesowen, including a grant by Edward I to the abbey of licence to hold a market every Monday, as well as a fair on St. Barnabas Day (11 June) and the three following days.
+The manor and borough of Halesowen thus recovered some of the privileges formerly held by the abbey, and the Lytteltons continued as the dominant landowners locally for more than three centuries.